calaway/backend-curriculum-site/module3/lessons/building_an_api.md

   Item.destroy(params[:id])
 end
 ```

+### Hitting our API endpoint in development

+Now try deleting one of your dev environment items via our API with Postman.
+What HTTP verb do you need to specify?
+What URL do you point it at?
+What params do you need to send with it?

 Pat yourself on the back.
 You just built an API.
 And with TDD.
 Huzzah!
 Now go call a friend and tell them how cool you are.